-The overrides folder is empty by default.
+/overrides/ folder is empty by default.
 It can be used to place customized files that override the standard Mango files.
-The reason to use the overrides folder is so your customizations are not lost when an upgrade of Mango is performed.
+The reason to use the overrides folder is to ensure the persistence of your customizations when an upgrade to Mango is performed.

 Override property files